ja153903/ja153903/README.md

 ### Currently tinkering with:

-* Remix, MUI v5, Zustand, React-Query
+* Next.js, React Query, Zustand
-* Rust, GraphQL
+* Prisma, Fastify, GraphQL

 ### Current Side-project:

-* Summit (An NFT Gallery and Marketplace written with React (Remix/MUI/Zustand/React-Query) and Rust)
+* Summit (An NFT Gallery and Marketplace written in TypeScript)
 * SendIt (Mobile app for keeping track of bouldering problems I tackle in the gym)